Mon - Fri: 7:00 AM to 7:00 PM

 • If you find a leak, you need transmission repair immediately.

-Whether you need a transmission fluid flush or more serious work performed on your transmission, the manufacturer and ASE-certified technicians at eAutoCollision are at your service.
-Located in Brooklyn, they’ve been serving customers in all five of New York City’s boroughs since 1999.
+Whether you need a transmission fluid flush or more serious work performed on your transmission, the manufacturer and ASE-certified technicians at The Waxman of Tristate are at your service.
+Located in Jersey City, they’ve been serving customers in all five of New York City’s boroughs since 1999.
 Contact them today and ask about their 12-month, 12,000-mile warranty for all repairs.